jeskaj/dance-diary-terminal-app/README.md

 ![Syllabus Menu](docs/syllabus-menu.png)

-If any input is provided other than 1, 2 or 0, the user is advised to try again (as shows above for Main Menu) and the Syllabus Menu is immediately presented again.
+If any input is provided other than 1, 2 or 0, the user is advised to try again (as shown above for Main Menu) and the Syllabus Menu is immediately presented again.

 *NOTE:  The initial release of Dance Diary contains a single syllabus.json file, which comprises the Bronze Syllabus of five common styles taught in American Style ballroom dancing - Cha Cha, Foxtrot, Rumba, Swing and Waltz.
 The syllabus for each dance is further divided into three levels (1, 2 and 3).*